President: Alanna Moses

 Our Club and the Division

 The Kiwanis Club of Greeley, chartered March 21, 1922 is within Division 2 of the Rocky Mountain District and includes two clubs in Greeley, one in Windsor and one in Johnstown/Milliken.
-The Rocky Mountain District is composed of 17 divisions with over 2800 members in Colorado, Wyoming and the panhandle of Nebraska.
+The Rocky Mountain District is composed of 17 divisions with over 2800 members in Colorado, Wyoming, the panhandle of Nebraska, and a club in New Mexico.

 Our club has over 40 members from Greeley and surrounding communities.
 The club is one of the most active service clubs anywhere in the Rocky Mountain area, and we enjoy great fellowship at our meetings and when working on our many projects.